pigeonai-org/ViDove/README.md

     <img src="images/logo_draft.png" alt="Logo" width="80" height="80">
   </a>

-  <h3 align="center">🐦ViDove: RAG Augmented End-to-end Multimodal Translation Agent</h3>
+  <h3 align="center">ViDove: A Translation Agent System with Multimodal Context and Memory-Augmented Reasoning</h3>

   <p align="center">
     Transcribe and Translate Your Video with a Single Click